aras-p/glsl-optimizer/src/gallium/docs/source/cso/rasterizer.rst

     Whether vertices have a point size element. point_size
-    The size of points, if not specified per-vertex. point_size_min
+    The size of points, if not specified per-vertex. point_sprite
-    The minimum size of points.
-point_size_max
-    The maximum size of points.
-point_sprite
     Whether points are drawn as sprites (textured quads) sprite_coord_mode